-- 1. The individual is currently receiving SSDI benefits under Title II of the Social Security Act based on blindness or disability that occurred before the date on which the individual attained age 26; - 2.
-The individual is currently receiving SSI benefits under Title XVI of the Social Security Act based on blindness or disability that occurred before the date on which the individual attained age 26; - 3.
+1. The individual is currently receiving SSDI benefits under Title II of the Social Security Act based on blindness or disability;

+- 2. The individual is currently receiving to SSI benefits under Title XVI of the Social Security Act based on blindness or disability; - 3.
 The individual is entitled to SSI benefits under Title XVI of the Social Security Act due to a disability, but has had that entitlement suspended solely due to excess income or resources; - 4.
 The individual has a condition on the Social Security Administration's List of Compassionate Allowances Conditions and the condition produced marked and severe functional limitations prior to age 26; OR - 5.
 The individual can certify to all of the following: - a.
 Their impairment can be expected to result in death, or it has lasted, or it can be expected to last for a continuous period of at least 12 months; - b.
 They have a signed diagnosis from a physician and will retain a copy; - c.
 Their diagnosis contains the name and address of the physician, as well as the date of diagnosis; and - d.
 The diagnosing physician meets the criteria of Section 1861(r)(1) of the Social Security Act (e.g., the physician is a doctor of medicine or osteopathy and is legally authorized to practice in the relevant state or district).